 The total length of the bridge is 607.6 meters and the centerline breaks at the extension to the Margaret Island.
 The extension was finished at 1900, so before that, the tiny island was only accessible by boat.

-Explore Margaret island, get off the cruise and get back to Budapest on the same day.
-Book it here.
+Explore Margaret Island by a Budapest Sightseeing Cruise – you can get off the cruise and get back to Budapest on the same day.

 At the World War II, Margaret Bridge exploded twice.
 At the first time, it was an accident at the peak traffic, due gas flowing and about 600 civilians died.
 The second explosion was made by the retreating German troops in January 1945.

 Since then the bridge has been renovated several times.